-We mainly dry roast ‘Moong Dal’ before cooking else it gives a little slippery texture.
+We normally dry roast ‘Moong Dal’ before cooking else it gives a little slippery texture.
 Never seen my grandma cooking ‘Moong Dal’ before frying and Maa also followed her footstep!
 I always wanted to cook this ‘Titar Dal’ so I asked my Aunt how to cook this ‘Titar Dal’.
 I followed her recipe with a little modification.
 But the end result was really good one and I liked the taste of this Dal with slightly bitter taste with a dash of lemon on lunch with steamed rice.

 This ‘Titar Dal’ is best enjoyed with white rice accompanied with some veggie fritters (Aloo bhaja.
 Potol bhaja) and usually served at lunch.
 Bitter Gourd has many medicinal values.
 It helps to digest, it is also very useful in treating Diabetes and helps control Blood Sugar.
 Those who are suffering from diabetes often found to consume ‘Karela Juice’ (Bitter Gourd Juice) in the early morning empty stomach.
 Let’s see how I have prepared ‘Titar Dal/Tetor Dal’ …